actix/actix-web/guide/src/qs_3.md

 within same application.

 Application acts as namespace for all routes, i.e all routes for specific application has same url path prefix.
-Application prefix always contains laading "/" slash.
+Application prefix always contains leading "/" slash.
 If supplied prefix does not contain leading slash, it get inserted.
-Prefix should consists of valud path segments. i.e for application with prefix `/app` any request with following paths `/app`, `/app/` or `/app/test` would match, but path `/application` would not match.
+Prefix should consists of value path segments. i.e for application with prefix `/app` any request with following paths `/app`, `/app/` or `/app/test` would match, but path `/application` would not match.